agentcipher/anova-precision-oven-sdk/README.md

 ---

 Python SDK for controlling Anova Precision Ovens using the official Anova API ([https://developer.anovaculinary.com/docs/devices/wifi/oven-commands](https://developer.anovaculinary.com/docs/devices/wifi/oven-commands)).

 The goal of this final project is to create an integration for Home Assistant which leverages this SDK for operation.
-The majority of this code was written using Anthropic Claude ([https://claude.ai](https://claude.ai))
+The majority of this code was written using Anthropic Claude ([https://claude.ai](https://claude.ai)) and Google Antigravity ([https://antigravity.google](https://antigravity.google)).

 ## Installation